 Showing books tagged "Classic Literature"

-This well-preserved, beautiful softcover edition is in near fine condition, with no marks or tears, and only minimal shelf wear.
-The pages are tight and appear unread, and the book is tight, square, and near fine.
+This beautiful softcover edition is in near fine condition, with no marks or tears and only minimal shelf wear.
+The pages are crisp and unmarked, and the book remains tight, square, and well-preserved.